amchercashin/GettinfAndCleaningDataCourseProject/README.md

 Variable names in processed data is taken from raw data set: "./UCI HAR Dataset/features.txt".
 They desribed at "./UCI HAR Dataset/features_info.txt".

-In the original war dataset the data is splited in 2 parts: train and test.
+In the original dataset the data is splited in 2 parts: train and test.

-For the purpose of cours project we uses only data in files:
+For the purpose of course project we use only data in files:

   * "./UCI HAR Dataset/train/X_train.txt" - measurments of train data part
   * "./UCI HAR Dataset/test/X_test.txt" - measurments of test data part